There are two major things that people need to know about mouths- how to prevent tooth decay and when to keep it shut.

-LIMIT SUGAR-in general the less sugar that passes your lips the less glucans are formed.
+In general the less sugar that passes your lips the less glucans are formed.
 Also the amount of time sugar is kept in your mouth is also important.
 For example sucking on hard candy will be in your mouth for longer than food you would just swallow.

-AVOID STICKY FOODS– dried fruits like raisins and candy like caramels stay on the teeth longer and therefore have more time to cause decay.
+Dried fruits like raisins and candy like caramels stay on the teeth longer and therefore have more time to cause decay.

-TIMING IS EVERYTHING– eating sugar throughout the day is more harmful then eating the same amount of sugar in one sitting.
+Eating sugar throughout the day is more harmful then eating the same amount of sugar in one sitting.
 The reason is that it usually takes two to four hours for acid levels to return to normal in the mouth.

-EAT SUGARY SNACKS WITH MEALS– most proteins and good fats naturally protect teeth against the harmful effects of sugar.
+Most proteins and good fats naturally protect teeth against the harmful effects of sugar.
 Have your treat as desert rather than alone during the day as a snack.

-SAY CHEESE– cheddar cheese in particular can actually help prevent cavities.
+Cheddar cheese in particular can actually help prevent cavities.
 It is an anticariogenic that can be described as one that does not cause the acidity of the saliva to rise to the point where tooth decay can occur.
 Also try Brie, Gouda mozzarella, Monterey Jack and Swiss cheese.

 Breath mints that contain XYLITOL, helps increase the flow of saliva which in turn limits the bad acid.

-KEFIR- (you knew it was going to make an appearance) and YOGURT, has been shown in a recent study to help prevent gum disease.
+(You knew it was going to make an appearance) and YOGURT, has been shown in a recent study to help prevent gum disease.
 Foods containing lactic acid, reduces the bacteria that would adhere to the gums.

-DRINK WITH A STRAW– all sugary juices or drinks will bypass you teeth much more than if drinking plainly with a glass.
+All sugary juices or drinks will bypass you teeth much more than if drinking plainly with a glass.
 Also try limiting beverages with added sugar, in general, too reduce the damage to your teeth.